geigerzaehler/beets-check/README.md

   installed.
 The plugin comes with support for the [`oggz-validate`][oggz-validate], [`mp3val`][mp3val] and [`flac`][flac] commands.

-- **`-q, --quiet`** Suppresses the progress line but still prints verification errors.
-This is the default if stdout is not connected to a terminal
+- **`-q, --quiet`** Suppresse the progress line but still print verification errors.
+This is the default if stdout is not connected to a terminal.

 [path query]: http://beets.readthedocs.org/en/latest/reference/query.html#path-queries
 [flac]: https://xiph.org/flac/documentation_tools_flac.html